AbaanKhan970/fpga-pong/README.md

 # Pong Game in Verilog

 This is a work-in-progress Pong game implemented in Verilog and VHDL.
-Currently developing various modules such as LED control, UART communication, and game logic.
+Currently developing various modules such as LED control, UART communication etc. that are needed to implement the project.

 More updates coming soon!

-## Author
-**Abaan Khan**
-Computer Engineering Student @ McMaster University